SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Tags: Trapping 3, Ground Fighting 3, 1 Arm

 Effects:
 The opponent can not use the pinned arm for any jutsu which require it and have their seals increased by 3.
-As you require your other hand to hold this position you can only use this once per clinch.

 ### **Arm Bar**